jesster413/agusmakmun.github.io/_posts/2018-06-07-Intro-to-Keras.md

 layout: post
 title: The Writing's on the Wall, Part 1 (Intro to Keras)
 categories: Neural-Network Keras Kaggle
+highlight_code: true
 published: False
 ---

 *Visions of the future are never completely true, but with the right key, some can be more truthful than others.
-Here's an introduction to the neural network library, Keras, which I used when predicting handwritten numbers.*
+Here's an introduction to the neural network library, Keras, which I used to predict handwritten numbers.*

 <!--more-->